Permissionless-Software-Foundation/ava-labs-22-report/README.md

 ### Pay
 Alice's local instance of the P2WDB triggers a webhook to her instance of `avax-dex`, when Bob's Counter Offer is written to the P2WDB.
 Alice's instance of `avax-dex` reads in the Counter Offer and validates it, ensuring that the transaction meets the terms she set in the Offer.
 If the Counter Offer passes validation, her instance of `avax-dex` signs the transaction and broadcasts it to the network.

 The trade is then complete.
 Alice has the AVAX and Bob has the tokens.
 Both parties got what the wanted, and neither party has the opportunity to take advantage of the other (trustless).
-The trade completes in a single on-chain transaction (atomic), transferring the tokens and AVAX instantly and at the same time, with no need for escrow.
+The trade completes in a single on-chain transaction (atomic), transferring the tokens and AVAX instantly and at the same time, with no need for escrow or intermediaries.

 ## Contributors
 The creation of this app was a collaboration by three developers: